 For detailed information regarding how many hours will be accepted as transfer credit and for other information, please click here.

 A student attending another American Bar Association-accredited law school may apply to attend Baylor Law as a visiting student, subject to space availability and qualifications.

 A visiting applicant must submit the following items through the Law School Admission Council (LSAC):

 Visiting students are not permitted to take our Practice Court curriculum.
-Additionally, for limited enrollment classes, preference is given to students seeking a JD degree from Baylor Law School.
+Additionally, for limited enrollment classes, preference is given to students seeking a JD degree from Baylor Law.

-A visitng student may not take more than 17 hours of credit in any given quarter.
+A visiting student may not take more than 17 hours of credit in any given quarter.